pabitra-kumar/pastebin-lite/README.md

 - Atomic Updates: View counts are decremented directly in the SQL query `(SET remaining_views = remaining_views - 1)` to prevent race conditions during high concurrent traffic.

-## 🇮🇳 Timezone Handling
-Timestamps are stored in UTC in the database to ensure compatibility with `x-test-now-ms` testing and global consistency.
-However, the UI displays dates in Indian Standard Time (IST) using the `Asia/Kolkata` timezone for a seamless user experience.